mdlincoln/mdlincoln.github.io/_posts/2015-01-26-unsustainable-museum-data.md

 </figure>

 I am also interested to see how many museums will follow the Tate Gallery's use of Git as a way to track and distribute structured information about their collections.
-A Git repository combines the ability to bulk download while also providing a way to track and distribute changes to a dataset asynchronously, not relying on a constantly-churning web service.[^2]
+A Git repository combines the ability to bulk download, while also providing a way to track and distribute changes to a dataset asynchronously, not relying on a constantly-churning web service.[^2]
+There is also a [ready-made framework][zenodo] for assigning DOI's to git repositories.

+If the GLAM world is going to spend a lot of time and effort developing good APIs, they might as well partly embrace the "keep it simple, stupid" principle and simultaneously publish flat dumps of the data they are already releasing.
+The same goes for scholarly research projects by university professors.
+Flat files encourage easy downloading and distribution, not to mention creative re-use.
+And this is great for sustainability.
+"Lots of copies keeps stuff safe," after all.

 [^1]: For an introduction to **A**pplication **P**rogramming **I**nterfaces, see the [Programming Historian](http://programminghistorian.org/lessons/intro-to-the-zotero-api).